mre/endler.dev/content/2026/lychee-recursion/index.md

 For more than two years, the recursion issue kept collecting comments from people who wanted it.
 People suggested workarounds (piping sitemap URLs through `xargs` was a popular one).
 The person who originally filed it built [their own tool](https://github.com/styfle/links-awakening) and moved on, which I completely understood.

-I was honest about it whenever it came up:

 Someone offered a €100 bounty.
 Others pointed to [muffet](https://github.com/raviqqe/muffet), which already does recursive checking. lychee wasn't standing still during these years; a lot of work went into performance, caching, rate limiting, and other features.
 But recursion was the elephant in the room.